Finding the Best Places to Retire Since 2006!

-In fact, the nationally recognized downtown has more than 70 historic structures, including the Old Courthouse of 1750 and St. Luke's Church, and many house antique shops, galleries and eateries.
-Much shopping, though, takes place in neighboring Chesapeake or Newport News.
-Smithfield is also the corporate headquarters of Fortune 500 company Smithfield Foods, the world's largest pork producer.
-This company employs nearly a third of Smithfield's residents and sits in the center of town.
-It plays a big role in Smithfield life, donating money for many community projects.
-Pig statues line the main street, and pictures of happy pigs adorn many Smithfield buildings and billboards.
+In fact, the touristy, nationally-recognized downtown has more than 70 historic structures, including the Old Courthouse of 1750 and St. Luke's Church, as well as antique shops, art galleries, cafes, shops and more.
+Locals and visitors both enjoy the scenic riverfront walking path, the murder mystery dinner theater and festivals such as the annual Olden Days Festival and the Bacon and Bourbon Music Fest.
+Smithfield is also the corporate headquarters of Fortune 500 company Smithfield Foods, the world's largest ham producer.
+The company employs nearly a third of Smithfield's residents and its attractive headquarters sits in the center of town.
+Colorful pig statues line the main street, and pictures of happy pigs adorn many a Smithfield building and billboard.

 Percentage of Population Age 45 or Better: 37%

 Cost of Living: 1% below the national average

 Climate: Smithfield has warm, humid climate.
 Summer temperatures are in the 80s and 90s.
 Winters are mild with temperatures in the 30s, 40s and 50s.

 Public Transit: Yes, provided by Hampton Roads Transit, but it is limited.